lucmann/lucmann.github.io/source/_posts/mesa.md

 ### Questions

+#### What dependencies are there when you build mesa on the WSL?

+* Run-time dependency
+    - libdrm_intel
+    - libdrm_amdgpu
+    - libdrm_radeon
+    - libdrm_nouveau
+    - libdrm
+    - LLVM
+    - libelf
+    - valgrind
+    - bison
+    - flex

+* Build-time dependency
+    - wayland-scanner

-1. What role do DRM, DRI and Gallium play in Mesa?
+#### What role do DRM, DRI and Gallium play in Mesa?

 ``` meson
 _libdrm_checks = [